MikeData/WDA_meta_as_dcat/README.md

 I've just used the english name.

 ## description
-taken as-is, some cleaning of rogue html tags
+taken as-is from refMetadata, some cleaning of rogue html tags

 ## identifier
 used WDA id. should be a URI but we dont have one.
 There's a case for using the data explorer dataset details page but